-Work-at-home schemes; chain letters, unordered merchandise, door-to-door sales, "miracle" cures, supplemental medicare insurance, good deals on gold and silver bars.
+Work-at-home schemes, chain letters, unordered merchandise, door-to-door sales, "miracle" cures, supplemental Medicare insurance, and good deals on gold and silver bars.

 Very few frauds are reported to law enforcement authorities.
 Victims often say they were too embarrassed to admit they were duped, believe the police can't do anything, or think fraud isn't a police matter.

 To get help and prevent others from being victimized: